Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Akron Stats and Trends

-- So far this season Akron has two wins against the spread.

-- This season, the Zips are winless against the spread when entering a game as an underdog of 20 points or more.

-- Akron's games this season have hit the over on three of six set point totals (50%).
+- Akron's games this year have hit the over on three of six set point totals (50%).

-- When Akron records more than 23.3 points, it is 2-1 against the spread and 2-1 overall.
+- When Akron puts up more than 23.3 points, it is 2-1 against the spread and 2-1 overall.

-- When Akron picks up more than 352.7 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Akron totals over 352.7 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Zips have turned the ball over four more times (8 total) than the RedHawks have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.